 There are seven tracks to which you can submit your work.

-CAPWIC 2020, the ACM Capital Region Celebration of Women in Computing, will be held at Christopher Newport University, in Newport News, Virginia.
+CAPWIC 2022, the ACM Capital Region Celebration of Women in Computing, will be virtually March 25-26.
 The goal of CAPWIC is to bring together female students and allies to promote the recruitment, retention, and progression of women in computing fields.
 We invite submissions in the area of computing research as well as on efforts to increase diversity in computing in the following formats:

 Five-minute presentations with five minutes for questions.
 Fast-paced talks on preliminary results, work-in progress, or anything fun and creative related to the conference are welcome in this category.
 All levels of experience are welcome.